Tree Questions

 Why is my pine tree dying?
 All of a sudden there are brown needles on the inside of the tree.
 What is going on?

-Brown needles on the inside of the tree, generally in fall, are from a natural occurrence called Seasonal Needle Drop.
-Pines do not keep all their needles for the life of the tree.
-Seasonal needle drop is caused by weather and season.
-The change can be gradual or quick.
-Spruces and fir trees also go through seasonal needle drop, but the change is less noticeable.
-As long as the brown needles are on the old growth, and not the current year's growth at the outer branch tips, the condition is seasonal needle drop.
-If the current season’s growth is brown than the tree may be suffering from a more serious problem, and a certified arborist should be contacted to determine the cause.
+Brown needles found on the inner parts of the tree, typically observed in the fall, are a natural phenomenon known as Seasonal Needle Drop.
+Pines do not retain all their needles throughout the tree's lifespan.
+This seasonal shedding is influenced by weather conditions and the changing seasons.
+The transition can occur gradually or suddenly.
+Spruces and fir trees also experience seasonal needle drop, although the changes are less pronounced.
+As long as the brown needles are located on older growth and not on the current year's growth at the outer branch tips, the condition is classified as seasonal needle drop.
+If the needles on this year's growth are also brown, it may indicate a more serious issue, warranting the consultation of a certified arborist to identify the underlying problem.

 Why is topping my tree bad?